 Those impressive back legs aren’t just for show.
 Rabbits are built for evading predators in a hurry, and according to Guinness World Records, the highest rabbit jump reached 3.26 feet off the ground and the farthest reached nearly 10 feet.
 There are even rabbit jumping competitions where owners can show off their pets’ agility.

 Like human fingernails, a rabbit’s teeth will keep growing if given the chance.
 A rabbit’s diet in the wild includes a lot of gritty, tough-to-chew plant food that would eventually wear down a permanent set of teeth.
 With chompers that grow at a rate of up to 5 inches a year, any damage that’s done to their teeth is quickly compensated for.
 The flip-side is that domestic rabbits who aren’t fed abrasive foods can suffer from overgrown teeth that can make it difficult for them to eat.

 Rabbits dig complex tunnel systems, called warrens, that connect special rooms reserved for things like nesting and sleeping.
-The dens have multiple entrances that allow the animals to escape in a pinch, and some warrens are as large as tennis courts and extend 10 feet below the surface.
+The dens have multiple entrances that allow the animals to escape in a pinch, and some extend 10 feet below the surface.

 A rabbit’s ears serve two main purposes.
 The first and most obvious is hearing: Rabbits can rotate their ears 270 degrees, allowing them to detect any threats that might be approaching from close to 2 miles away.
 The oversized ears also have the added benefit of cooling rabbits down on a hot day.
 More surface area means more places for body heat to escape from.